peteroupc/CBOR/docs/PeterO.Numbers.EDecimal.md

 ### FromString

-    public static PeterO.ExtendedDecimal FromString(
+    public static PeterO.Numbers.EDecimal FromString(
         string str,
-        PeterO.PrecisionContext ctx);
+        PeterO.Numbers.EContext ctx);

 Creates a decimal number from a string that represents a number.
-See  `FromString(String, int, int, PrecisionContext)` for more information.
+See  `FromString(String, int, int, EContext)`  for more information.

 <b>Parameters:</b>